joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/installing-air-and-air-applications-on-mobile-devices.md

 Or, if they have allowed the installation of apps from unknown sources in the Application settings, users can install an app by clicking a link on a web page, or by copying the application package to their device and opening it.
-If a user attempts to install an Android app, but doesn’t have the AIR runtime installed yet, then they will be automatically directed to the Market where they can install the runtime.
+If a user attempts to install an Android app, but doesn't have the AIR runtime installed yet, then they will be automatically directed to the Market where they can install the runtime.